jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab22.md

 ## Instroduction
-Stencil computation is one of the most important kernels in many application domains such as image processing, solving partial differential equations, and cellular automata.
-Many stencil kernels are complex, usually consisting of multiple stages or iterations, and are arandmputation-bounded.
-Such kernels are often loaded to FPGAs to take and of the efficiency of dedicated hardware.
-However, implemdifficultdifficultiesex kernels efficiently is not trivial, due to complicated data dependencies, diiculties of programming FPGAs with RTL, as well as large design space.
+Stencil computation is one of the most important kernels in many application domains, such as image processing, solving partial differential equations, and cellular automata.
+Many stencil kernels are complex, usually consisting of multiple stages or iterations, and are transmutation-bounded.
+Such kernels are often loaded to FPGAs to improve the efficiency of dedicated hardware.
+However, implementing difficult kernels efficiently is not trivial due to complicated data dependencies, difficulties in programming FPGAs with RTL, and large design space.

-The [SODA](https://ieeexplore.ieee.org/document/8587691), is an automated framework for implementing Stencil algorithms with Optimized Datalow Architecture on FPGAs.
+The [SODA](https://ieeexplore.ieee.org/document/8587691) is an automated framework for implementing Stencil algorithms with Optimized Datalow Architecture on FPGAs.
 It focuses on improving the performance of stencil computations, which are a common type of algorithm used in many fields like image processing, solving partial differential equations, and cellular automata.

 This architecture aims to: